+33 (0)1 40 51 78 18

 And what is the award, besides a flow of clientele that will cross Paris to get a nibble?
 Amongst other things, the most notable part of the award is that the winner gets to deliver their fresh bread to the Élysées Palace…i.e., The President of France!

-Beyond a Baguette : what are the other breads available ?
+Beyond a Baguette : What other breads are available?

 Keep in mind that the baguette, while amazing, is only the tip of the iceberg of French bread.
 There’s so much more to taste and explore!